JoeFanning/Unconscious-Species/README.md

 Notes
 (Note on psychical energy:
-Psysciclical energy of an observer interfering with the effect of a quantum experiment(slit experiment wave vs particle).
+Psyshical energy of an observer interfering with the effect of a quantum experiment(slit experiment wave vs particle).

 Durac
 Matter and its antimatter appearing and then disappearing in a vacuum/nothing.